 Misconduct Disciplinary Procedures

-Any case involving violation of published policies and regulations in this bulletin will be brought to the immediate attention of the Assistant Dean, who will discuss the case with the student, attempting to arrive at a mutually satisfactory conclusion of the matter.
+Any case involving violation of published policies and regulations in this bulletin will be brought to the immediate attention of the Dean of Students or his/her designee, who will discuss the case with the student, attempting to arrive at a mutually satisfactory conclusion of the matter.
 If a satisfactory conclusion is not reached at this point, the student may appeal the case to the Disciplinary Committee.

-The Disciplinary Committee; or a similarly functioning group, is authorized to hear the student appeal and may choose to modify, uphold, or reverse the written recommendations of the Assistant Dean in this case.
-It is important to note that in the chronology of events, the student receives a copy of these recommendations first in his or her initial meeting with the Assistant Dean.
+The Disciplinary Committee; or a similarly functioning group, is authorized to hear the student appeal and may choose to modify, uphold, or reverse the written recommendations of the Dean of Students or his/her designee in this case.
+It is important to note that in the chronology of events, the student receives a copy of these recommendations first in his or her initial meeting with the Dean of Students.
 His or her decision to appeal will be based on disagreement with these recommendations.
-After appeal to the Disciplinary Committee, the Assistant Dean will ensure that the student is granted due process through the following steps:
+After appeal to the Disciplinary Committee, the Dean of Students or his/her designee will ensure that the student is granted due process through the following steps:

 - written notice will be provided the student at lease three calendar days in advance of the hearing date.
 Further, the student will be given a list of witnesses and a copy of their statements or complaints, along with other evidence and affidavits which the College intends to submit against the student;